backstage/backstage/packages/types/README.md

-# Common core types used within Backstage
+# Common TypeScript types used within Backstage

 Contains some common types that are used widely within the rest of the Backstage project and in plugins.